 Chinese Foreign Policy Toward the Middle East

 The examined period is critical to understand China’s aggressive and more attractive foreign policy dynamism in the following years.
-All the bilateral relations China has developed in the Middle East during these years was a preparation for the next big step towards China’s rising influence in the region and the world.
+All the bilateral relations China has developed in the Middle East during these years was a preparation for the next big step toward China’s rising influence in the region and the world.
 Utilizing the framework of debates on the rise of China in international relations literature, the volume focuses on political, economic, and military aspects of the power transition.
-Claiming that China’s foreign policy towards the Middle East can be defined as "active pragmatism", the "non-Arab" conceptualization provides a new understanding of China’s traditional Middle Eastern foreign policies.
+Claiming that China’s foreign policy toward the Middle East can be defined as "active pragmatism," the "non-Arab" conceptualization provides a new understanding of China’s traditional Middle Eastern foreign policies.

 The study assesses fieldwork carried out in Beijing and Shanghai, and Chinese sources that are critical in understanding both official and academic perspectives.
-The book is a key resource for students, academics and analysts interested in China and the Middle East relations, foreign policy, and politics, as well as contemporary political historians.
+The book is a key resource for students, academics and analysts interested in China and the Middle East relations, foreign policy, and politics, as well as for contemporary political historians.

 2. China’s Rise and Power Transition Debates: Changing Power Dynamics at the Turn of the Century